Ali Ehsassi

-Ali Cyrus Ehsassi (علی احساسی; born April 24, 1970) is a Swiss-born Canadian politician of Iranian descent who has served as the Liberal Member of Parliament for Willowdale since 2015.
+Ali Cyrus Ehsassi (علی احساسی; born April 24, 1970) is a Canadian politician of Iranian descent who has served as the Liberal Member of Parliament for Willowdale since 2015.
 He was briefly the minister of government transformation, public services and procurement from March 14, 2025, to May 13, 2025.

 Biography

 Ehsassi was born on April 24, 1970, in Geneva, Switzerland.
 At the age of three, his family relocated to New York City and by age 15, Ehsassi moved to North York, Ontario, with his family.

 Ehsassi's extended family has extensive experience in international relations.
 His maternal great-grandfather was Iranian statesman Abdolhossein Teymourtash, who was the first Minister of Court during the Pahlavi dynasty.
 Ehsassi's father was also an Iranian diplomat and worked in Iran's embassy in Switzerland when he was born.
 His family left Iran during the Iranian Revolution.

 Education

 Ehsassi holds a Bachelor of Arts degree from the University of Toronto and a Master's of Science degree from the London School of Economics.
 He attended York University Osgoode Hall Law School having obtained his LL.B.
 Ehsassi then went on to Georgetown University Law School to pursue a masters of international trade and arbitration law, which he attended concurrently as a global and WTO fellow.